CRIS Program Cohorts

 - Support in aligning your project with potential future funding opportunities.

-No. Participation in the CRIS Ice Rink Cohort is fully funded through the Climate Ready Infrastructure Service (CRIS) program, with support from Housing, Infrastructure and Communities Canada (HICC).
+No. Participation in the CRIS Cohort Program is fully funded through the Climate Ready Infrastructure Service (CRIS), which is delivered by the Canadian Urban Institute and funded by the Government of Canada.
 There is no cost to local governments.

 - Attend a kickoff session (virtual, approx. 90 minutes)